Note: As listed in the Catalog Addendum , The Repeating Courses Policy has been revised.

 For registration requests, the Vice President for Enrollment Services (in consultation with the relevant College personnel) will determine the appropriate exception that will be granted on behalf of a student depending on the student’s particular circumstances.

-Students may only repeat a course to improve the grade earned in a prior course enrollment, but they must do so at Mercy College.
-The maximum limit is three attempts (Initial registration plus two repeats) excluding withdrawals for any individual course, because some programs have more stringent limits, students should consult an advisor before registering to repeat a course.
-Students should also meet with an enrollment services counselor to understand the potential impact to their financial aid.
-Students are strongly encouraged to seek tutoring support when repeating a course.
+Students may only repeat a course to attempt to improve the grade earned in a prior course enrollment, but they must do so at Mercy College.
+The maximum limit is three attempts (initial registration plus two repeats) excluding withdrawals for any individual course.
+Some programs have more stringent limits on repeating courses.
+Students should consult a PACT mentor before registering to repeat a course.
+Students should also meet with an enrollment services counselor to understand the potential impact to their financial aid by repeating a course.
+Students are strongly encouraged to seek tutoring support when repeating a course in order to take advantage of resources that can assist them in making their repeated course attempt successful.

-Students should be aware that the highest grade for the course will be the grade of record.
+Grade Suppression: Students should be aware that the highest grade for the course will be the grade of record.
 Transcripts will reflect grades earned in all Mercy courses.
 For repeated courses, the attempts excluded from the grade point average will be marked with an “E” to indicate exclusion from the students’ grade point average and the grade of record will be marked with an “I” designating Inclusion in the students’ grade point average.
-Transfer students who successfully repeat a course at Mercy College for which transfer credit has been awarded will lose the transfer credit.
+Transfer students who successfully take a course at Mercy College for which transfer credit was awarded will lose the transfer credit and the Mercy College course will be the course of record for degree completion and on the transcript.

-Special Topics or Independent Study courses are designed to vary from semester to semester and can be taken more than once if the course title is different.
+Special Topics or Independent Study courses are designed to vary from semester to semester and can be taken more than once if the course title and content is different.

 Responsible Conduct of Research Policy